-When Lizzie came back to my salon, we were both amazed with the results.
+When Lizzie came back to my salon, we were both amazed by the results.

 The combination of giving her hair a break from the bleach and regular deep conditioning treatments had proved effective.

 By concentrating on the roots, we were treating hair that hadn’t previously been bleached.
-This was important in reducing the damage to Lizzie’s hair.
+That was important in reducing the damage to Lizzie’s hair.

 When bleach is applied to hair, for the colour to take, it opens the cuticle.
-This is drying for hair, and when this process is repeated on the same section of hair, it can get to the point where the hair has little moisture and elasticity.
-This can result in breakage, particularly at the ends.
+That is drying for hair.
+Repeat the process on the same section of hair, and it can get to the point where the hair has little moisture or elasticity.
+That can result in breakage and excessive stretch, particularly at the ends.

-Because she committed to a weekly treatment with Restore and Shine Hair Masque, she was able to put back what she was taking out with the bleach.
+Because she committed to a weekly treatment with Restore and Shine Hair Masque, she put back the moisture she was taking out with the bleach.

-This meant she was able to maintain the moisture in her hair.
-In turn, this meant she increased the elasticity of her hair and stopped further breakage.
+That meant she was able to maintain the moisture in her hair.
+In turn, this meant she increased the elasticity of her hair and stopped further breakage and stretch.

-Furthermore, Lizzie committed to her shorter bob which, it turned out, she loved.
+Furthermore, Lizzie committed to her shorter bob.
 Getting her hair trimmed regularly and keeping a sharp line in the ends made her statement hair even more powerful.
-With the elasticity restored and no more straggly ends, Lizzie and her hair were in a great place.
+With the elasticity restored and no more straggly, stretchy ends, Lizzie and her hair were in a great place.